 - Click on Sign In and use your school credentials to sign In just like you would using the Browser

-2. Once logged in you will see the Lecture that you created for the class (Title Lecture 1)
+2. Once logged in you will see the Session that you created for the class (Lecture 1)

 3. Open your PPT slideshow.
 Make sure you are "Mirroring the Display" between your local desktop and the projector screen in class.
 The widget works best in this mode.

-4. "Start" your Squarecap lecture as you normally would.
+4. "Start" your Squarecap session as you normally would.
 You will notice the widget collapse into a 2 inch by 1 inch window on the top right of your screen.

 When you are ready to push your first question to your students, (i.e. when you have arrived at the slide), you have couple of options

-- If there is a question pre-created in your Squarecap lecture corresponding to the slide you can simply start the question from the widget.
+- If there is a question pre-created in your Squarecap session corresponding to the slide you can simply start the question from the widget.

 - If there is no Squarecap question pre-created, then you must add an 'empty' question on Squarecap by clicking on "Add a question" icon on the widget.
 The question text can be either input by you when you add the question or can come from your PPT slide